bbinet/delta-rpi/README.md

                                       [-t TIMEOUT] [--debug]
                                       MODE

-    Delta inverter simulator (slave mode) or datalogger (master mode) for RPI M8A
+    Delta inverter simulator (slave mode) or dataviewer (master mode) for RPI M8A

     positional arguments:
       MODE         mode can either be "master" or "slave"